Anemia in Children

 Most symptoms of anemia are due to

 the lack of oxygen in the cells.
-Many of the symptoms do not occur with mild anemia.
+Many of the symptoms don't occur with mild anemia.

 - Increased heart rate